 Synthetic insulation bags tend to be less expensive than down bags and retain heat somewhat better when wet.
 Synthetic bags tend to be much bulkier and weigh more than down bags.

 In our opinion, down bags tend to perform far superior, so they make up the majority of our recommendations.

 Down Fill power

 The fill power (fp) of a down bag measures the quality of the down insulation in the bag.
 Higher fill power down weighs less and compresses more than lower fill power down.
-As you might imagine, higher fill power down is also more expensive.
+As you might imagine, higher fill power is also more expensive.

 In general, 800 fill power and up is considered high quality down.
-Anything lower than that will be more cost effective, but won’t have as good warmth-to-weight ratio.
+Anything lower than that will be more cost effective, but won’t have as good a warmth-to-weight ratio.

 Warm when Wet